Adapting Knowledge for Few-shot Table-to-Text Generation: Introduction

-To address this problem, we propose the AdaPTGen framework, which breaks through the bottleneck of lacking domain-specific knowledge.
+To address this problem, we propose the AKG framework, which breaks through the bottleneck of lacking domain-specific knowledge.
 Compared to the previous study \cite{su2021few}, we have improved the efficiency of domain knowledge usage without adding additional resources.
-We design and generate table-related prompt templates and adapt them into AdaPTGen through a modularized pretraining strategy.
+We leverage an unlabeled corpus pertinent to table contexts to craft and refine table-related prompt templates.
+These templates are then seamlessly integrated into the AKG framework employing a modularized pretraining approach, enabling the dynamic adaptation of domain-specific insights.
 To evaluate our approach comprehensively, we evaluate the proposed method on a multidomain table-to-text data set.
 Compared with previous state-of-the-art approaches, our method achieves remarkable improvement in fluency and faithfulness of the generated contents as judged by human and automatic evaluations.
-Moreover, we also perform extensive ablation studies of AdaPTGen.
+Moreover, we also perform extensive ablation studies of AKG.
 In particular, the results also illustrate that our model outputs are highly faithful and fluent.
-In short, our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework AdaPTGen for few-shot table-to-text generation that attempts to alleviate the insufficient-data limitation to bridge the topological gap between tabular data and text.
-AdaPTGen enables the model to make full use of a large domain-specific knowledge corpus. \item We design a simple yet effective modularized pretraining strategy for adapting the prompt templates to inject table-related representation and domain-specific knowledge.
-The modularized pretraining strategy effectively integrates various tasks to explore the domain-knowledge. \item We conduct extensive experiments on three table-to-text data sets from different domains: Humans, Books, and Songs.
+In short, our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework AKG for few-shot table-to-text generation that attempts to alleviate the insufficient-data limitation to bridge the topological gap between tabular data and text.
+AKG enables the model to make full use of a large domain-specific knowledge corpus. \item We design an effective modularized pretraining strategy for adapting the prompt templates to inject table-related representation and domain-specific knowledge.
+The modularized pretraining strategy effectively integrates various tasks to employ the domain-knowledge. \item We conduct extensive experiments on a multi-domain table-to-text data set encompassing three distinct areas: Humans, Books, and Songs.
 Both automatic and human evaluations report state-of-the-art performance. \end{itemize}